Find an Environmental Lawyer Who Helps People Exposed to Trichloroethylene

 Toxic Injury Lawyers Can Help You Recover Damages for PCE Exposure; Call Toll-Free

 When people have been exposed to toxic chemicals, they should know their rights and find an environmental law firm that will fight to protect them.
 Often, victims of pollution fear that they cannot overcome a large chemical or industrial company with vast resources and dozens of lawyers.
 Every day, the Toxic Injury Lawyers stand up to polluters and fight to help make their client’s lives whole again.
-If you have been exposed to a chemical substance in your air or water, or fear that a toxic release in your community may compromise your health, call our team of dedicated environmental lawyers at 855.99.TOXIC or submit your questions right here online.
+If you have been exposed to a chemical substance in your air or water, or fear that a toxic release in your community may compromise your health, call our team of dedicated environmental lawyers at 732.355.1311 or submit your questions right here online.
 Let us fight for you.